epistrephein/rarbg/README.md

 rarbg.search_tvdb(81189)
 ```

-Note: `tt` can be omitted when passing an IMDB id as it will be automatically prepended if missing.
+Note that `tt` can be omitted when passing an IMDB id as it will be automatically prepended if missing.

 Parameters can be passed to any call, and will override defaults if conflicting.